-You can rename chunks in an external cold restore using the rename options syntax for other restores.
-Use the following commands to rename chunks during an external cold restore:
+You can rename chunks in an external cold restore by using the rename options syntax for other restores.

-ontape -p -e -rename -f filename
+Use the following commands to rename chunks during an external cold restore: ontape -p -e -rename -f filename ontape -p -e -rename -p old path -o old offset-n new path-o new offset

-or

-'''

-ontape -p -e -rename -p old_path -o old_offset-n new_path-o new_offset

-'''

-Performing an External Restore

-This section describes procedures for performing cold external restores.

-Cold External Restore Procedure
+Performing a cold external restore

 If you specify the ontape -p -e command in a cold restore, you must restore all storage spaces.
-Use the ontape -p -e command to restore all or specific storage spaces.
+Use the ontape -p -e command to restore all storage spaces.